` > Super Neighborhoods > Recognized SN List > SN82 - Magnolia Park

 Super Neighborhood 82 - Magnolia Park

-- Magnolia Park borders the Ship Channel just south of the Turning Basin, north of Rusk and east of Terminal Road.
+LOCATION: Magnolia Park, near the Houston Ship Channel in eastern Harris County, is one of Houston's oldest Hispanic neighborhoods.
+Magnolia Park borders the Ship Channel just south of the Turning Basin, north of Rusk and east of Terminal Road.

 COMMUNITY DESCRIPTION AND HISTORY: Magnolia Park was laid out in 1890 on a 1,374-acre site belonging to Thomas M. Brady, on Harrisburg Road across Bray's Bayou from Harrisburg and seven miles downstream from Houston.
 It was named for the 3,750 magnolias that developers planted there.